snehasaisneha/website-src/content/posts/defaang_01_framework_and_dragons.md

 date = 2024-06-29
 series = ["de-faang"]
 tags = ["defaanging","degoogleing"]
+slug = "de-faanging-and-de-googling-my-life-ep-#1-framework-and-dragons"
 +++

 Over the last few years, I've experimented with various online services, free and paid, and explored their feature sets, advantages, and disadvantages.
 In recent months, I have come to the difficult conclusion that my set up, honed over the past many years, is not only sub-optimal, but is also waiting to break.
-I've also realised that there is a great deal of dependency on Google, Apple, Microsoft, and other similar large tech companies, a group of corporations that used to, very aptly, be referred to as [FAANG](https://en.wikipedia.org/wiki/Big_Tech).
+I've also realised that there is a great deal of dependency on Google, Apple, Microsoft, and other similar large tech companies, a group of corporations that used to, very aptly, be referred to as [FAANG](https://en.wikipedia.org/wiki/Big_Tech "Big Tech").
 I now wish to remedy this.

 <!--more-->

 ## Why now?
 This is a tougher question to answer.
 Two weeks ago, in a bout of productive procrastination, I wanted to finally get my website up and running so I could blog regularly.
-I wished to move my writing away from substack, as it offered me very less customisation, and mostly because [I don't like Nazis and would not want my writing to appear next to theirs](https://www.platformer.news/why-platformer-is-leaving-substack/).
+I wished to move my writing away from substack, as it offered me very less customisation, and mostly because [I don\'t like Nazis and would not want my writing to appear next to theirs](https://www.platformer.news/why-platformer-is-leaving-substack/).
 I also wanted to see where to set my domain up so I could finally make the switch away from gmail and google services.
 Going through a whole bunch of ```r/Privacy``` threads, and various other blogs, gave me a lot of good starting points.

 The other point accelerating this overdue reimagination is the LLM/AI hype that seems to be pervading both Big Tech and the other smaller Big Tech companies.
 Companies like Miro, Slack, Notion, and so many more, are being sucked into this hype, and, the end result is inevitably that the users are subject to even more intrusive privacy policies and terms and conditions.
 This same trend is also on Instagram, Twitter, and similar social networking sites.